Have you ever wondered if border collies have webbed feet? Since many people asked me about this matter, I decided to do some research on it.

 Rough collies have harsh, long, fitted coats.
 It covers their head and legs.

 All types of collies have the same kind of color pattern over their body.
 Mostly they have white color over their,

 Understand, looking at border collies’ webbed feet is not enough.
 You have to examine a lot of things.

 Border collies are medium size dogs.
 You can see their heights and weights from the above table.

 These dogs have a well-defined head shape.

 Look directly at their face, and you will see a somewhat triangle shape.
-When we examine a dog, most of them have suitable head size relative to their body.
-But border collie’ head is slightly smaller related t their body.
+When we examine a dog, most of them have a suitable head size relative to their body.
+But border collie’s head is slightly smaller related t their body.

 See the behavior

 Typically border collie is a very active and highly energetic dog breed.
-They are highly intelligent and love to run hear and their.
+They are highly intelligent and love to run here and there.